Your own SPARCStation 5 workstation, with QEmu and Solaris, PART 1 - Setting up the emulator

 Step 2 - Creating a disk image

-The blogs differ from opinion on what's a usable size for the disk image.
+The tutorials differ from opinion on what's a usable size for the disk image.
 But we all have huge disk space compared to 1998, and I will follow Brezular's recommendation of 36GB.
-And by using his recommendation, I don't have to do the math anymore either ;).
+And by using his recommendation, I don't have to do the math anymore either, I can just use his calculations. ;)

 qemu-img create -f qcow2 Solaris26.qcow2 36G